kedro-org/kedro-training/docs/14_extending-kedro.md

 ...
 ```

-After the modification, running `kedro -h` in your terminal will show the new `custom` group.
+Once you have made the modification, if you run `kedro -h` in your terminal, you see the new `custom` group.

 ![](../img/custom_command.png)